wences-sanchez/Knowledge-Base/pages/Real-World Software Development (highlights).md

 		  These are errors that you are expected to be able to recover from.
 In Java, you have to declare a method with a list of checked exceptions it can throw.
 If not, you have to provide a suitable try/catch block for that particular exception.

 		  Unchecked exceptions
 		  These are errors that can be thrown at any time during the program execution.
-Methods don’t have to explicitly declare these exceptions in their signature and the caller doesn’t have to handle them explicitly, as it would with a checked exception. #space
+Methods don’t have to explicitly declare these exceptions in their signature and the caller doesn’t have to handle them explicitly, as it would with a checked exception. #ñspace
 		- -
 		- -
-		- In a nutshell, the recommendation is to use unchecked exceptions and only use checked exceptions sparingly to avoid significant clutter in the code. #space
+		- In a nutshell, the recommendation is to use unchecked exceptions and only use checked exceptions sparingly to avoid significant clutter in the code. #ñspace
 		- -
 		- -
 		- we recommend creating a dedicated Validator class for several reasons: